 Later, Mike from work asks to borrow a can of paint for his parents.
-Apparently, they want to paint their cabinets the same color as ours (in the old house), but when he and I go to my old house, the cabinets are painted a poop green and brown with neon caulking at the seams.
+Apparently, they want to paint their cabinets the same color as ours in the old house.
+When he and I go to my old house, the cabinets are painted a poop green and brown with neon caulking at the seams.
 My parents seem to think it looks great.
 I apologize for the horrible colors and we leave with the paint.

-After I hit it enough times, it turns out to be a little iguana/lizard/newt thing that hisses at me, but I just step on it and its guts pop out.
-Weirdly enough, its guts are made from salsa.
+After I hit the snake enough times, it turns out to be a little iguana/lizard/newt thing that hisses at me.
+I step on it and its guts pop out.
+Weirdly, its guts are made from salsa.